Madhushree0420/Gemini-Code-Reviewer/README.md

 Ever wished you had an expert developer available 24/7 to look over your shoulder?
 Now you do.

 Gemini Code Reviewer is your personal AI assistant for writing better code and designing better systems.
-Just paste your code or upload a design, and get instant, expert-level feedback on everything from bugs and performance to UI/UX best practices.
+Paste your code, upload a design, or even dictate your thoughts, and get instant, expert-level feedback on everything from bugs and performance to UI/UX best practices.
 It's like having a senior engineer on your team, ready whenever you are.

 ## Getting Up and Running